 We strive to improve the health and wellness of members with these chronic conditions.

 Get health information and care for conditions that may arise after hospitalization, surgery or other medical situations.
 Talk to your doctor about a referral to our Case Management Program.

 Our registered nurse care managers and social workers offer a wide range of services, including:

-In many cases, generic medications are the same as brand name drugs in dosage, quality, strength, intended use and performance, and are available at a lower cost.
+In many cases, generic medications are the same as brand name drugs in dosage, quality, strength, intended use and performance.
+And they’re available at a lower cost.

-In a life-threatening situation or serious injuries, immediately call 911 or go directly to the nearest emergency department.
-Once there, inform the emergency department staff of your primary care physician so that your physician can help coordinate your care.
+In life-threatening situations or if you’re dealing with serious injuries, call 911.
+Or go directly to the nearest emergency department.
+Once there, inform the emergency department staff of your primary care physician.
+So your physician can help coordinate your care.
 If you are hospitalized, you or your family member should notify your primary care physician as soon as your condition is stabilized.